datastax/labs/dsgraph/20190724/README.md

 # DataStax Graph Labs

-These are the instructions for installing and using the DataStax Graph Labs preview.
+These are the instructions for installing and using the DataStax Graph Labs preview using Docker images.

+For the downloadable tarball version of the Graph preview, refer to the [DataStax Labs][1] website and download DataStax Graph (DSG).
+Then follow the instructions with the included README.md from the download.

+The use of the software described here is subject to the [DataStax Labs Terms][4].

 ## What's New and Documentation

-The new, experimental graph engine included in this Labs package allows users to work seamlessly across Cassandra and Graph APIs while accessing the data stored in Cassandra.
+The new, experimental graph engine included in this Labs package allows for users to work seamlessly across Cassandra and Graph APIs while accessing the data stored in Cassandra.
 This is possible because the experimental graph engine has been embedded into Cassandra's data model metadata.
 DataStax is calling this novel approach to graph data